DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ### AlleleCountMissingFiltered.py

-This script provides an output that indicates, per row entry in each of the three databases, how many documents are classified as homozygous reference (ie zygosity code = 0), heterozygous (zygosity code =1) or homozygous variant (zygosity code =2).
+This script provides an output that indicates, per row entry in each of the three databases, how many documents are classified as homozygous reference (i.e. zygosity code = 0), heterozygous (zygosity code =1) or homozygous variant (zygosity code =2).
 It also indicates how many documents were flagged as ‘filtered’ due to a failed quality filter, and how many documents did not contain such allele entry (missing in the input .bam file).
 Requires Python 3.x.
 Note that authentication is not encoded in this instance; authentication is the responsibility of the user.

 The collection and table names are specified in line 10, remember to edit this before running the script: